Steve Mason (broadcaster): Career

 In 2000, Mason teamed up with Jim Lampley on the Fox Sports Radio Network ("We Are There with Steve Mason & Jim Lampley).
 The show ran until 2003.
 In 2003, Mason and Ireland would re-team in The Big Show with Mason & Ireland, now in Los Angeles for the local ESPN radio outlet, AM710 KSPN.
 Until late 2007, they had the weekday afternoon 4-7pm drive time slot.
 In November 2007, in a shuffling of on air talent, Ireland was let go by the station, and Mason was moved to his present 1 to 4pm early afternoon shift.
 ESPN announced in 2007 that Mason would be filling in for talk show host Dan Patrick, while he was away from work.
 In 2006 and 2008, Mason was anchor for the coverage of the Winter and Summer Olympics.

 In 2008, it was announced that Mason and John Ireland would be reuniting to present a few show in June of that year.
 The show would remain on ESPN radio, where they previously worked together between 2003 and 2007.
-By 2009, ESPN 710 stated they had listening figures of around half a million people, but that was expected to grow after ESPN announced they would be broadcasting live LA Lakers games.
+By 2009, ESPN 710 stated they had listening figures of around half a million people, but that was expected to grow after ESPN announced they would be broadcasting live Los Angeles Lakers games.
 Mason and Ireland in the 11am to 3pm slot would then focus on Southern Californian sport, but a large chunk of the talk show at the time was taken up by Lakers fans.

 With the success of his ESPN radio talk show, Mason began to appear on TV on a more regular basis.
 Between 2012 and 2014, he was a regular sports guest on Good Day L.A..

 The Mason & Ireland show won the Southern California Broadcasters award in 2015, for the best sports talk show in the region.
 They retained the award a year later, winning it again in 2017.
 In 2016, he appeared on Westwood One radio, commentating on the 2016 Summer Olympics.

 Steve Mason gained critical acclaim for his work in sports broadcasting when he said, "five words....I believe in Mark Sanchez" on ESPN'S flagship show First Take.
 Sanchez and the Jets would eventually fall apart later that season, capped off by the infamous butt fumble.
 Steve Mason continues broadcasting and has been subsequently re-invited to host ESPN'S First Take.